macOS 11 Big Sur Features Roundup — What The Future of macOS Offers

 The Bottom Line

 Are we excited?
 Hell YES.
-We are eagerly waiting to explore the wonderful experience of macOS Big Sur.
+We are eagerly waiting to explore the wonderful experience of macOS Big Sur and how fast it is.
 Furthermore, we want to experience the multi-device sync that Apple proposes to do with iOS and iPadOS.
 Rest assured, we will keep you updated on all things macOS through TheSweetBits.